davey-g-uk/node-drayton-wiser/README.md

 ### get

-Get any known section of the data from the controller.
-The following sections are understood:
+Return any known section of the data from the controller.

+The following data sections are understood:

 * **network**: `/data/network/`, Controller's network info including curr/max/min WiFi signal strength
 * **wifiRSSI**: `/data/network/Station/RSSI/`,